-The Company must pay amounts to Novogen under the license agreement with Novogen when certain milestones are met.
-For details of the amounts payable see Note 6 to the Financial Statements "Related Party Transactions", included under Item 1.
+The Company must also pay the amounts to Novogen under the license agreement with Novogen when certain milestones are met.
+For details of the amounts payable see Note 6 to the Financial Statements [Related Party Transactions], included under Item 1.